OPRF-Tech/kioskapp/readme.md

 Any circle button along the bottom of the page needs to be included in a directory in the `sites` directory.
 Any space in the name needs to be a dash (`-`), the system does read capitalizations.

+The `sites/OPRF-Tech/` directory can also be found at OPRF-Tech/TechWeb on github.